Navi2329/Calculus/README.txt

 *ALL TYPES OF FUNCTIONS ARE DONE
 **CODE FOR FUNCTIONS TO THE POWER IS COMPLETED
 #6/09/20
-*Code for parsing was added fot all functions except exponential function.
+*Code for parsing was added for all functions except exponential function.